alexcoder04/n-sol-helloworld/README.md

 Custom GUI components, written in *Sol Components Language* (`.scl`), which is basically a superset of YAML, by extending existing base components.
-The created components are available in the Lua code, e. g. in `components.lua`.
+The created components are available in the Lua code, e. g. in `layout.lua`.

 ### `res/`